Thursday, November 21, 2024

 You have several options to travel to Mostar.
 There is a nearby airport, Mostar International Airport (OMO).
 However, it only has a few connections at certain times of the year, mainly in summer.
 Alternatively, you can fly to Sarajevo and catch a train to Mostar.
 There are two daily trains to and from Mostar, one in the morning and one in the afternoon.
 If you buy a return ticket you also have a 20% discount, for a total of 19.40KM (roughly €10 or $11).
 Check the timetables and prices on the official Bosnian railway website.

 In my case, Mostar was a stop during my month-long trip throughout Croatia.
 I traveled by bus from Split to Mostar and from Mostar to Dubrovnik.
 There are a few bus companies that connect Mostar to Croatia.
 Prices can vary depending on the season and how long in advance you buy the tickets.
 I spent less than €35 on both tickets.
-I normally use Getbybus, Flixbus, or Omio to find cheap bus tickets.
+I normally use Flixbus, or Omio to find cheap bus tickets, but Getbybus is usually a better choice in the Balkans.

-As for accommodation, I stayed at Student Hotel Mostar, five minutes walking from the bus station.
+As for accommodation, I stayed at Student Hotel Mostar, a five-minute walk from the bus station.
 I was looking for something cheap but at the same time, I wanted my own room for a change.
 This was a great option and only around 20 minutes walking from the city center.
 It even had breakfast included!
 You can find lots of affordable options for hotels and hostels on Booking.com.

 Last but not least, the currency in Bosnia and Herzegovina is the Bosnian Mark (BAM), locally abbreviated as KM.
 One mark is roughly €0.5 and $0.6.
 I always use the Xe currency converter App to know how much I’m spending.